DBInstance

 in the Amazon RDS User Guide.

-This setting doesn’t apply to RDS Custom.
+This setting doesn’t apply to the following DB instances:

-is managed by the DB cluster.
+accounts is managed by the DB cluster.)

 engine